Grapefruit Cocktail, A Salty Chihuahua

 - Rub the rim of an old fashion glass with a bit of the grapefruit.
 Swirl the rim through a small pile of kosher or sea salt to salt the rim.

-- Add grapefruit juice and tequila in an ice filled shaker, and shake for 15 seconds.
+- Add grapefruit juice, tequila, and the orange liquer in an ice filled shaker, and shake until nicely chilled (@ 15 seconds).

 - Put a few large cubes of ice into your old fashion glass.
 Strain the cocktail into the glass and enjoy.